 Credit unions are expected to follow the Office of Management and Budget’s Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards at 2 C.F.R.
-Part 200 (opens new window).
+Part 200 (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 The CDRLF has been updated to comply with the recent revisions to this regulation.
 These updates are reflected in program documents, such as the Notice of Funding Opportunity, application guideline, and post-award guideline.
 For more information, contact us at CUREAPPS@ncua.gov.

 If you have questions about the CDRLF program, please contact the NCUA’s Office of Credit Union Resources and Expansion by e-mail at CUREAPPS@ncua.gov.
 Please allow 48 to 72 hours for a response.

 Below is the contact information for other service areas within our office.

 The examples provided below are not exclusive.
 Contact CUREAPPS@ncua.gov for any questions regarding Proof of Purchase and Payment Documentation.